-Dependent Care Flexible Spending Accounts (Dependent Care FSA's) or Dependent Care Assistance Plans (DCAPs) can fund the care of children under 13 years old.
+Dependent Care Flexible Spending Accounts (Dependent Care FSA's) or Dependent Care Assistance Plans (DCAP's) can fund the care of children under 13 years old.
 Parents can withhold money from their paychecks before it is taxed in order to pay for preschools, nannies, and transportation costs.
 Employers can provide matching funds.
 This way, businesses can contribute to employees' childcare without dictating how they spend their money.

-Both employees and employers can contribute up to \$2,500 each (for a total of \$5,000) to a worker's DCAP.
-Businesses can partially or fully subsidize these tax-free contributions and provide employees a yearly savings account that can be used to pay for child care-related expenses.
+Both employees and employers can contribute up to \$2,700 total to a worker's DCFSA.
+Businesses can partially or fully subsidize these tax-free contributions and provide employees a yearly savings account that can be used to pay for childcare-related expenses.